Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

     Friendly access onto the reference's empty inventory flag.

 `isRespawn`_ (`boolean`_)
+    Read-only.
 If true, the references respawn flag is set.

 `light`_ (`niPointLight`_)
+    Read-only.
 Direct access to the scene graph light, if a dynamic light is set.

 `lockNode`_ (`tes3lockNode`_)
+    Read-only.
 Quick access to the reference's lock node, if any.

 `mobile`_ (`tes3mobileObject`_)
+    Read-only.
 Access to the attached mobile object, if applicable.

 `modified`_ (`boolean`_)
     The modification state of the object since the last save.